trurl - Man Page

 -s, --set [component][:]=[data]

 Set this URL component.
-Setting blank string ("") will clear the component from the URL.
+Setting blank string ("") clears the component from the URL.

 The following components can be set: url, scheme, user, password, options, host, port, path, query, fragment and zoneid.